-Urban environments primarily focus on gaseous air pollutants, including sulfur oxides (SO_x) , nitrogen oxides (NO_x) , and carbon monoxide (CO).
-These pollutants are categorized as primary pollutants and are emitted directly into the atmosphere from human activities^[83-87].
-Secondary pollutants are formed through chemical reactions involving primary pollutants like ozone, H2SO4, and peroxyacyl nitrates.
-Ozone is mainly formed in the lower troposphere through photochemical reactions involving NO_x and various volatile organic compounds (VOCs)^[88].
-Hydrocarbon combustion produces nitrogen oxides, sulfur oxides, and carbon monoxide^[89].
-These substances threaten human health and contribute to climate change^[90-93].
-Evaporative and exhaust gas emissions from car engines, specifically NO_x, are harmful to the local microclimate.
-Chen et al.^[94] found that NO2 is about 40 times more effective than CO2 at retaining long-wave radiation reflected from the Earth's surface.
+Urban environments primarily focus on gaseous air pollutants, including sulfur oxides (SOx), nitrogen oxides (NOx), and carbon monoxide (CO).
+These pollutants are categorized as primary pollutants and are emitted directly into the atmosphere from human activities [83-87].
+Secondary pollutants are formed through chemical reactions involving primary pollutants like ozone, $H_2SO_4$ , and peroxyacyl nitrates.
+Ozone is mainly formed in the lower troposphere through photochemical reactions involving NOx and various volatile organic compounds (VOCs) [88].
+Hydrocarbon combustion produces nitrogen oxides, sulfur oxides, and carbon monoxide [89].
+These substances threaten human health and contribute to climate change [90-93].
+Evaporative and exhaust gas emissions from car engines, specifically $NO_x$ , are harmful to the local microclimate.
+Chen et al. [94] found that $NO_2$ is about 40 times more effective than $CO_2$ at retaining long-wave radiation reflected from the Earth's surface.

-Plants primarily eliminate gaseous contaminants through stomatal absorption^[95].
+Plants primarily eliminate gaseous contaminants through stomatal absorption [95].
 Stomatal uptake is influenced by photosynthetic activity and turgor pressure, which fluctuate based on environmental conditions.
 The plant's water-use strategy affects stomatal uptake.
-Anisohydric species can keep stomata open for longer periods.
+Anisohydric species can keep stomata open for longer periods of time.
 These species are more efficient at taking in gaseous pollutants compared to isohydric species, which close their stomata earlier in response to less water.
-Anisohydric species like Populus or deciduous oaks take in more gaseous pollutants through stomata compared to isohydric species like Pinus or Platanus^[96].
-The absorption through stomata increases when chemicals are quickly removed from intercellular spaces.
-O3 and NO2 quickly metabolize, leading to absorption that correlates with external concentrations.
-The relationship is valid if the pollutant inflow doesn't harm photosynthesis and membrane permeability.
+Anisohydric species like Populus or deciduous oaks take in more gaseous pollutants through stomata compared to isohydric species like Pinus or Platanus [96].
+Absorption through stomata increases when chemicals are quickly removed from intercellular spaces. $O_3$ and $NO_2$ quickly metabolize, leading to absorption that correlates with external concentrations.
+The relationship is valid if the pollutant inflow doesn't harm photosynthesis or membrane permeability.
 Leaf defense mechanisms influence the elimination of gaseous pollutants.
-The apoplast's detoxifying potential is the main mechanism for O3 and NO_x^[96].
-For SO2, important factors include transport resistances inside cells and the ability to neutralize pH variations.
+The apoplast's detoxifying potential is the main mechanism for $O_3$ and $NO_x$ [96].
+For $SO_2$ , important factors include transport resistance inside cells and the ability to neutralize pH variations.

-About 16% of hydrocarbon emissions come from evaporation during daytime heating in stationary car fuel supply systems^[97].
-Urban vegetation can reduce the emission of anthropogenic VOCs by lowering air temperature through shadowing^[98].
-Trees can lower air temperature by up to 5-7 °C in hot summer days.
+About 16% of hydrocarbon emissions come from evaporation during daytime heating in stationary car fuel supply systems [97].
+Urban vegetation can reduce the emission of anthropogenic VOCs by lowering the air temperature through shadowing [98].
+Trees can lower the air temperature by up to 5-7 °C on hot summer days.
 Temperature moderation affects emissions of volatile hydrocarbons from stationary vehicles.
-Certain plants release biogenic volatile organic compounds (BVOCs) which have been extensively studied and are known to serve as important chemical messengers, aiding in plant reproduction and environmental survival^[99].
+Certain plants release biogenic volatile organic compounds (BVOCs), which have been extensively studied and are known to serve as important chemical messengers, aiding in plant reproduction and environmental survival [99].
 Plants release chemicals that repel pests.
-These compounds may attract certain insects, including pollinators and predators of plant-eating insects^[100].
-Due to their molecular properties, BVOCs quickly interact with atmospheric components like ozone, hydroxyl radicals, and anthropogenic molecules such as NOx, especially in urban areas^[101].
-Ghirardo et al.^[102] found that terpene oxidation with O3, OH-, and NO_x produces secondary aerosols, PM, and organic acids.
+These compounds may attract certain insects, including pollinators and predators of plant-eating insects [100].
+Due to their molecular properties, BVOCs quickly interact with atmospheric components like ozone, hydroxyl radicals, and anthropogenic molecules such as NOx, especially in urban areas [101].
+Ghirardo et al. [102] found that terpene oxidation with $O_3$ , OH, and NOx produces secondary aerosols, PM, and organic acids.
 These byproducts can increase acid deposition and air pollution.
 BVOC emissions may cancel out or exceed the benefits of reducing gaseous pollution on air quality.